 The power system’s resilience and reliability can also be enhanced by increasing the capacity to transmit electricity across regions, increasing fuel diversity and geographic coverage.

-The Australian Energy Market Operator has released its updated 2020 Integrated System Plan (ISP), which was ﬁrst released in 2018 and formed part of the evidence base for this initiative.
+The Australian Energy Market Operator has released its updated 2020 Integrated System Plan (ISP), which was ﬁrst released in 2018 and formed part of the evidence base for this proposal.

-Medium- to longer-term uncertainty of managing the transition to a more diverse portfolio of fuels is also included in the Infrastructure Priority List as a High Priority Initiative.
+Medium- to longer-term uncertainty of managing the transition to a more diverse portfolio of fuels is also included in the Infrastructure Priority List as a Early-Stage Proposal.

 - increasing transfer capacity between the Queensland and New South Wales NEM regions